Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-The former case corresponds, e.g., to injection of uniformly polarized carries from an external reference FM, from a NM SHE material, or to the generation of a uniform spin-polarization at a NM/AF interface by iSGE [see e.g. \cite{Manchon2017}].
-The field-like torque in the AF would then be driven by a uniform non-staggered effective field ${\bf B}_{1}={\bf B}_{2}\sim{\boldsymbol\zeta}$, i.e., would be equally inefficient in switching an AF as a uniform external magnetic field acting on an AF.
+The former case corresponds, e.g., to injection of uniformly polarized carriers from an external reference ferromagnet, from a nonmagnetic SHE material, or to the generation of a uniform spin density at a nonmagnetic metal/antiferromagnetic metal (NM/AF) interface by iSGE [see e.g. \cite{Manchon2017}].
+The field-like torque in the antiferromagnet would then be driven by a uniform non-staggered effective field ${\bf B}_{1}={\bf B}_{2}\sim{\boldsymbol\zeta}$, i.e., would be equally inefficient in switching an antiferromagnet as a uniform external magnetic field acting on an antiferromagnet.
 On the other hand, the local non-equilibrium effective field, ${\bf B}'_{a}\sim{\bf M}_{a}\times{\boldsymbol\zeta}$, driving the damping-like torque has an opposite sign on the two spin sublattices since ${\bf M}_1=-{\bf M}_2$.
-The staggered nature of the effective field commensurate with the staggered equilibrium AF order makes it equally efficient in triggering magnetization dynamics as the damping-like torque in FMs.
+This staggered effective field cants the magnetizations of the two sublattices and triggers the dynamics of the antiferromagnetic order resulting in current-driven switching and excitations, somewhat similar to what is obtained in ferromagnets subject to damping-like torque \cite{Gomonay2010,Cheng2016,Khymyn2017}.

 The microscopic realization of the second scenario in which ${\boldsymbol\zeta}_1=-{\boldsymbol\zeta}_2$ is illustrated in Fig.~\ref{fig-GaAs_Si_CuMnAs} \cite{Zelezny2014,Ciccarelli2016,Jungwirth2016}.
-It is the staggered counterpart of the uniform iSGE spin-polarization discussed above.
-As mentioned in the previous section, an electrical current driven through a crystal with a non-centrosymmetric unit cell, e.g. zinc-blende GaAs, generates a net non-equilibrium spin-polarization [Fig.~\ref{fig-GaAs_Si_CuMnAs}(a)].
-The related diamond lattice of e.g. Si, shown in Fig.~\ref{fig-GaAs_Si_CuMnAs}(b), has still two atoms in the unit cell with locally non-centrosymmetric environments.
-The two atoms sitting on the inversion partner lattice sites are, however, identical which makes the diamond lattice unit cell globally centro-symmetric.
-As a result, the diamond lattice is an example where the iSGE can generate local non-equilibrium spin polarizations with opposite sign and equal magnitude on the two inversion-partner atoms while the global polarization integrated over the whole unit cell vanishes.
-Here a uniform electrical current induces a non-equilibrium staggered spin polarization in the bulk crystal.
+It is the staggered counterpart of the uniform iSGE spin density discussed above.
+As mentioned in the previous section, iSGE only exists in non-centrosymmetric systems.
+For instance, the unit cell of zinc-blende GaAs [Fig.~\ref{fig-GaAs_Si_CuMnAs}(a)] lacks a center of inversion, enabling an electrical current to induce a non-equilibrium uniform spin density in the bulk crystal.
+In contrast, the related diamond lattice of, e.g., Si [Fig.~\ref{fig-GaAs_Si_CuMnAs}(b)] has global inversion symmetry and therefore cannot promote a net iSGE spin-density when integrated over the unit cell.
+However, the two identical atoms in the unit cell sitting on the inversion partner sites have locally non-centrosymmetric environments.
+As a result, the diamond lattice is an example where the iSGE can generate {\em local} non-equilibrium spin density with opposite sign and equal magnitude on the two inversion-partner atoms while the global spin density integrated over the whole unit cell vanishes.
+Here a uniform electrical current induces a non-equilibrium {\em staggered} spin density in the bulk crystal.